Godpower130/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19. A to Z - > Replace all characters A and c from input to Z and e respectively.
 20. Without C, you would live in hiago - > Create a script that removes all letters c and C from input.
 21. esreveR - > Write a script that reverse its input.
 22. DJ cut killer - > Write a script that displays all users and their home directories, sorted by users.
+23. Empty casks make the most noise - > Write a command that finds all empty files and directories in the current directory and all sub-directories.